scsx/PopGen/README.md

 # PopGen
-Diversity visualized across some countries
+Diversity visualized across some countries and times